sverrirs/jekyll-paginate-v2/README-GENERATOR.md

   # Optional, the default locale to use, omit to disable (depends on a field 'locale' to be specified in the posts,
   # in reality this can be any value, suggested are the Microsoft locale-codes (e.g. en_US, en_GB) or simply the ISO-639 language code )
   locale: ''

+ # Optional,omit or set both before and after to zero to disable.
+ # Controls how the pagination trail for the paginated pages look like.
+ # this feature enables the user to display a <prev, 1, 2, 3, 4, 5, next> pagination trail on their page
+ # By default this feature produces two pages before and two pages after the current page (total of 5 pages)
+  trail:
+    before: 2
+    after: 2

 ############################################################
 ```